naetmaet/discord-chat-exporter-frontend/README.md

 * -embeds
 * -media
 * -nomedia
+* -noembeds
 * -mentions
 * -videos
 * -images
 * -stickers
+* -conversations (loads pages as conversations that are calculated by the time they were sent compared to each other)

+## searching flags

-you can escape the flags like this \-images to search for literally "-images"
+currently there's only mentions: and from: you can use quotes for spaces and it also supports regex and ids you can escape the flags like this \-images to search for literally "-images"

 searching is done with regex and is case insensitive